gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OS/▶️✔️ 1 Tutorial_OS One Shot (Gate Wallah).md

                 Index
 ```

-**Ques:** The index node (1inode) of a Unix-like file system has 12 direct, one single-indirect and one double-indirect pointer.
+**Ques:** The **index node (inode)** of a Unix-like file system has 12 direct, one single-indirect and one double-indirect pointer.
 The disk block size is 4 kB, and the disk block addresses 32-bits long.
 The maximum possible file size is (rounded off to 1 decimal place) ❓
 **Ans:**
 ```
 disk block size = 4KB